kyma-project/kyma/resources/dex/README.md

 ```
 ### Custom volumes

-Configure additional volumes and mounts for dex (required for certificates) using the `volumeMountsExtra` and `volumesExtra` overrides.
+Configure additional volumes and mounts required for certificates using the `volumeMountsExtra` and `volumesExtra` overrides.
 Pass the list of volumes and mounts as a single string in the `yaml` format.

 This is an example of an extra volume and mount pair:
 ```yaml